 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Caithness Horizons Museum & Art Gallery - 0.1 miles (Museum)

 Castle Lodge - 0.3 miles (Historic Building)

 St Mary's Chapel, Crosskirk - 6 miles (Historic Church)

 Cnoc Freiceadain Long Cairns - 6.9 miles (Prehistoric Site)

 Castle of Mey - 10.7 miles (Castle)

 Caithness Broch Centre - 15.7 miles (Museum)

-Nearest Accommodation to Thurso, Old St Peter's Church:
+Nearest Holiday Cottages to Thurso, Old St Peter's Church:

 Nearby accommodation is calculated 'as the crow flies' from Thurso, Old St Peter's Church.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.